Erythromycin: Brand names

-Use in fishcare
+Veterinary uses

-This drug is also used in fishcare for the 'broad spectrum treatment and control of bacterial disease'.
-Body slime, mouth fungus, Furunculosis, bacterial gill illness, and hemorrhagic septicaemia are all examples of bacterial diseases in fish that may be treated and controlled with this therapy.
-It mainly attacks gram-positive bacteria in fish.
+Erythromycin is also used in fishcare for the "broad spectrum treatment and control of bacterial disease".
+Body slime, mouth fungus, furunculosis, bacterial gill illness, and hemorrhagic septicaemia are all examples of bacterial diseases in fish that may be treated and controlled with this therapy.
+The usage of Erythromycin in fishcare is mainly limited to therapies targeting gram-positive bacteria.